Turn Off Unnecessary Lights and Electronics

 Are you interested in lowering your electric bill and saving the environment?
 Then solar is right for you!
 There are multiple opportunities for you as a homeowner to help install and finance solar installation on your home.
 Browse through the opportunities below to learn more.

 Google's Project Sunroof - This online tool helps you predict how fit your rooftop is for solar.
 Enter your address for some estimates!

-MadiSun - This local solar energy program is geared specifically towards homeowners by organizing group purchasing in order to get lower prices for panel purchase and installation.
+MadiSun - This local solar program is designed to assist homeowners and business owners install solar on their properties.
+By organizing collective purchasing power, participants can get lower prices for panel purchase and installation.
 Additionally, they offer loan programs with customized repayment periods.